-With a $90,000 grant from FRAXA Research Foundation over two years, Drs.
-Olivier Manzoni and Daniela Neuhofer researched the relationship between fragile X syndrome and the areas of the brain that are involved in reward processing, regulation of emotional behavior and emotional memory as well as attention, planning and working memory.
+With a $90,000 grant from FRAXA Research Foundation over 2012-2014, Drs.
+Olivier Manzoni and Daniela Neuhofer researched the relationship between Fragile X syndrome and the areas of the brain that are involved in reward processing, regulation of emotional behavior and emotional memory as well as attention, planning and working memory.

 Drs.
 Neuhofer and Manzoni focused on two connected areas of the brain called the Nucleus Acumbens and in the Prefrontal Cortex, which are involved in reward processing and regulation of emotional behavior and emotional memory as well as attention, planning and working memory.